Letson-XD/CS4102-Computer-Graphics/README.md

 ## Part Four:

-An advanced renderer for a 3D textured icosahedron with perspective perspective, sinusoidal animation and full Phong shaidng with a normal map with a white point light source.
+Full Phong shading with a normal map and white point light source was added to the advanced renderer with a 3D textured icosahedron with perspective and sinusoidal animation.